 Common colors used in movies can often be traced back to the works of renowned film directors or even the screenwriters themselves.
 Films like Fight Club and The Hangover are famous for their blue color schemes, while Quentin Tarantino has become notorious for his use of the color red.

-For example, The Dark Knight is known for its use of muted yellows and browns as homage to the early comic books of Batman.
-Anakin Skywalker’s turn to the dark side is associated with his
+For example, The Dark Knight is known for its use of muted yellows and browns as an homage to the early comic books of Batman.

 Film Color Palette Overtones

 Film Color Palette Overtones The color of your film can have a big impact on the final results of your work.
 Here, we will discuss how different film stocks (Kodak, Fuji, etc.) render color differently and the effect these differences have on the image.

 Description: There are many different kinds of film to choose from when shooting motion pictures.
 Each kind has its unique characteristics that affect every aspect of a picture’s overall look.

 This is even more true in the digital age where you have no choice but to shoot digitally if you are making your movie with a DSLR camera or HD video cameras such as those from Canon or Sony.
 With the cost of processing and scanning being so high it may be cheaper to shoot film than use digital for everything.

 Then again, you may want to shoot one format for certain scenes and another for others.
 Maybe you want to shoot some footage using a high-end digital telecine process for certain parts of your feature or maybe you want to shoot some scenes on an inexpensive consumer-level camcorder and others on an expensive professional-level camera that gives you greater control over what you are doing.